ParelZalm/gated-login/README.md

 on `src/App.js`, you'll find the `useMetamask` hook that we use to connect the user's wallet to MetaMask, `useDisconnect` that we use to disconnect it, and `useAddress` to check the user's wallet address once connected.

+## Create NFT for testnetwork

+To test the NFT gated application, create an NFT at [thirdweb dashboard](https://thirdweb.com/dashboard)

+define the NFT contract adress in `src/App.js`

 ## Learn More

 To learn more about thirdweb, React and CRA, take a look at the following resources: